-- (102) Within the six months following the publication of this Directive, insurers shall carry out a gap analysis identifying at least the organizational features, activities, processes, data storage, data analytics and reporting that need to change in order to meet the requirements on the governance of insurers set out in Annexure V. The report identifying the gap analysis shall be approved by the board of the insurer. - (103) The board of the insurer shall submit the report to Insurance Board within seven days from its approval.
-Within three months from the approval of the report, the Board of the insurer shall approve an action plan to solve the issues identified in the gap analysis.
-The action plan shall describe the organizational structure that will perform the plan, the responsible staff appointed to run the main roles in the organizational structure, the human resources devoted (including outsourcing), the financial resources, the data technology resources involved and the member or members of the board directly responsible of monitoring the execution of the action plan. - (104) The action plan shall fulfil the requirements on governance of the insurers set out in Annexure V no later than eighteen months from the approval of that plan.

-(105) The Board of the insurer shall submit to Insurance Board the action plan within seven days from its approval.
-The insurer shall also submit Insurance Board a progress report on the execution of the action plan every six months, and at any moment where a major deviation has happened or is foreseen.
+- (102) Within the six months following the publication of the Risk-Based Capital and Solvency Directive 2022(2078), insurers shall carry out a gap analysis identifying at least the organizational features, activities, processes, data storage, data analytics and reporting that need to change in order to meet the requirements on the governance of insurers set out in Annexure V. The report identifying the gap analysis shall be approved by the board of the insurer. - (103) The board of the insurer shall submit the report to the Authority within seven days from its approval.
+Within three months from the approval of the report, the Board of the insurer shall approve an action plan to resolve the issues identified in the gap analysis.
+The action plan shall describe the organizational structure that will perform the plan, the responsible staff appointed to the main roles in the organizational structure, the human resources devoted (including outsourcing), the financial resources, the data technology resources involved and the member or members of the board directly responsible for monitoring the execution for the action plan. - (104) The action plan shall fulfil the requirements on governance of the insurers set out in Annexure V no later than eighteen months from the approval of that plan. - (105) The Board of the insurer shall submit to the Authority the action plan within seven days from its approval.
+The insurer shall also submit to the Authority a progress report on the execution of the action plan every six months, and at any moment where a major deviation has happened or is foreseen.